 You or your Personal Representative have the right to request that the Plan amend your PHI or a record about you in the Designated Record Set for as long as the PHI is maintained in the Designated Record Set subject to certain exceptions.
 You may request a copy of the Plan's Right to Amend Policy for a list of exceptions.
-However, note the Plan may deny your request to amend if the PHI or the record that is the subject of the request (1) was not created by the Plan, unless the person or entity that originally created the PHI is no longer available to make the amendment, (2) is not a part of the designated record set, (3) would not be available to you under your right to inspect and copy discussed above, or (4) is accurate and complete.

 You or your Personal Representative should make your request to amend PHI to the Privacy Officer, specified above.
 You or your Personal Representative will be required to complete a form provided by the Plan to request amendment of your PHI.
-Be sure to include evidence to support your request because the Plan cannot amend PHI that the Plan believes to be accurate and complete.